tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/06-Stu_Financial_Forecasting_Pt_I/README.md

     * Set a variable for `252 * 3` trading days.

-    * Create a list to hold simulated `TSLA` closing prices with the last closing price of the sample (data from IEX API call) as its first element.
+    * Create a list to hold simulated `TSLA` closing prices with the last closing price of the sample (data from Alpaca API call) as its first element.

     * For every trading day, calculate a simulated price using the preceding day's closing price multiplied by ```(1 + np.random.normal(avg_daily_return, std_dev_daily_return)```.
 In other words, multiply the preceding closing price by a randomly generated daily return based on a normal probability distribution of historical `TSLA` daily returns.
 Save the results to a `pandas` DataFrame.